nickroxcks/Machine_Learning_Projects/DogBreed_ImageClassification/README.md

 ## How this model was built

 This type of identification problem in machine learning is called **"multi-class image classification"**.
-It's multi-class because we're trying to classify mutliple different breeds of dog.
+It's a multi-classification problem rather then a binary-classification problem because we're trying to classify mutliple different breeds of dog.
 Our goal is to build a model capable of detecting and labeling dog breeds.
 So from a high level, our model needs to be capable of 2 things.

 1. Be able to recognize different colors at different pixel locations in an image and identify patterns.